 Experience the Joy of Skating

-Skate lessons include skill practice and group games that are individualized based on each participant’s abilities.
+Skate lessons include skill practice that are individualized based on each participant’s abilities.

 - Each session consists of 30 minute lessons, once per week, for six weeks.